Kareem Hunt Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Matchup vs. Cincinnati

-- Hunt averaged 46.7 rushing yards per game over his six career matchups against the Bengals, 21.2 more yards than his over/under in Sunday's game.
+- Over his six career matchups against the Bengals, Hunt averaged 46.7 rushing yards per game, 16.2 more yards than his over/under in Sunday's game.

-- Hunt has had a rushing touchdown in three games against the Bengals, but did not have multiple TDs in any of those games.
+- Hunt, in six matchups against the Bengals, has run for a TD three times, but has not tallied more than one in a single game.

-- Allowing 96.1 rushing yards per game, the Bengals have the fifth-ranked run defense in the NFL.
+- Hunt will go up against a Bengals squad that allows 96.1 rushing yards per game and is the NFL's fifth-ranked rush defense.

 Recent Performances